bugcrowd/templates/submissions/description/broken_access_control/idor/template.md

 {{screenshot}}

-## Demonstrated Impact

-An attacker could extract all data which can be referenced by the parameter that is subject to manipulation.
-Exposure of this data could lead to financial loss, theft of personally identifiable information (PII), and reputational damage of {{program}} and their users.
 A malicious attacker could abuse this IDOR vulnerability further to {{action}} by using the following payload to extract data:

 ``` bash